Alignment Allowed: No Structured (neutral and chaotic alignments only)

 A Protector must not be evil.
 In specific, a Protector must always remain Ordered, Saintly, or Benevolent in alignment.
 While a Protector does not incur penalties for committing chaotic acts, he must not allow his alignment to change to one of the Random modes (Heroic, Chaotic, or Satanic).
 In the protection of his charges, the Protector can even commit an occasional act of evil, so long as it directly benefits the safety of his charge.
 However, his overall alignment must not turn to evil.
 If transition to evil (Despotic, Malevolent, or Satanic) occurs, all of the Protector's abilities are lost until he or she is able to somehow atone.

 A Protector must defend his charges unto death.
 A Protector will defend the lives of his protectorates at all costs -- even if it means death for the Protector.
-Abandoning a protectorate for any reason (aside from Protectorate misconduct as explained earlier) will cause a Protector to lose his abilities until a successful atone and a quest is fulfilled.
+Abandoning a protectorate for any reason (aside from Protectorate misconduct as explained earlier) will cause a Protector to lose his abilities until the Game Master determines that the Protector has atoned and enough time as passed.
 However, if an abandoned protectorate dies, the unfaithful Protector loses his status and abilities forever.
+If a Protectorate dies through no fault of the Protector (accidents do happen), the Protector may be emotionally devastated and lose confidence, but he/she will not be stripped of power.
+For example, it is not negligence if the Protector gets poisoned with a knockout drug or if the Protectorate carelessly falls of a cliff in a hiking accident.
+But if the Protector loses a Protectorate through laziness or negligence, the Protector may not regain status for a year (or possibly longer, as the Game Master deems appropriate.)

 A Protector must have poverty.
 A Protector lives solely to defend those he has sworn to protect.
 Vast wealth and materialism is a distraction to this single-minded duty.
 A Protector only keeps the necessary wealth to maintain a minimalist lifestyle.
 This is not to say that a Protector will turn down useful tools for his job, such as a fine sword or shield, but he will not horde wealth, build monuments to his own glory, or keep a vast collection of similar fine swords to lord over his comrades.
 In most regions, the Church pays for his housing, food, clothing, and weapons: in other cases, his Protectorate will provide for him.
 Therefore, a Protector needs little else.